careweather/oneil/README.md

 Population: P => N_c | N_c + N_r
 ```

+Note that pointers cannot be used with discrete variables.

 For more details on valid equations, see [here](#extrema-math).

-### Body - Units
+### Units

-Units are specified after a second colon using their [SI symbol](https://en.wikipedia.org/wiki/International_System_of_Units#Units_and_prefixes) with the "^" operator for exponents and a "/" preceeding *each* unit in the denominator.
+Units are specified after a second colon with the "^" operator for exponents and a "/" preceeding *each* unit in the denominator.
 Units must be specified if the parameter has units, but can be left off for unitless parameters.

 ``` { .on }
 Mass (0, 100000000): m = 1e6 :kg